 In the U.S.

 Pharmacologic Class: Tyrosine Kinase Inhibitor

-Ceritinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer that is caused by a defect in a gene called anaplastic lymphoma kinase.
-It is used in patients who have already received crizotinib, but their condition got worse or the medicine was not tolerated.
+Ceritinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer in patients who have a certain type of abnormal anaplastic lymphoma kinase (ALK) gene.
+Your doctor will test for the presence of this gene.
 Ceritinib is an antineoplastic (cancer) agent.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ceritinib, the following should be considered: